Simultaneous Kummer congruences and $\mathbb{E}_\infty$-orientations of KO and tmf: Topological applications

-In \cite{andohopkinsrezk} M. Ando, M.J.
-Hopkins and C. Rezk describe the set of all $E_\infty$-ring maps between $\MString$ resp. $\MSpin$ to the real $K$-Theory spectrum $\KO$ in terms of even sequences of rational numbers satisfying a particular interpolation property at every prime $p$.
-After recalling their result we will give an explicit bijection between $\ZZ^\NNo$ and the set of characteristic classes of multiplicative orientations of $\KO$.
-The set $\mathrm{C}_{\mathrm{string}}(gl_1 \KO)$ is defined as the image of the characteristic map $b$, see \cite[Def.
-5.1.]{andohopkinsrezk}
+In \cite{andohopkinsrezk} M.~Ando, M.J.~Hopkins and C.~Rezk determine the set of all homotopy classes of $\mathbb{E}_\infty$-ring maps from $\MString$ (resp. $\MSpin$) to the real $K$-Theory spectrum $\KO$ in terms of even sequences of rational numbers satisfying a specific interpolation property at every prime $p$.
+After recalling their result we will give an explicit bijection between $\ZZ^\NNo$ and the set of these $\mathbb{E}_\infty$-orientations of $\KO$.
+The set $\mathrm{C}_{\mathrm{string}}(gl_1(\KO))$ is defined as the image of the characteristic map $b$, see \cite[Def.
+5.11.]{andohopkinsrezk},